descyphy/SimLL/README.md

 ## Locked Designs

 Benchmark designs from ISCAS'85 and ITC'99 are locked using different key sizes.
-The formt of the locked designs is .bench.
+The formt of the locked designs is bench.
 The key size is included in the file name.

 Example: c1355\_K64.bench - c1355 benchmark is locked with 64 key bits.